Decommunization: Purging and prosecution of former communist officials

 According to a 1992 constitutional amendment in the Czech Republic, a person who publicly denies, puts in doubt, approves, or tries to justify Nazi or Communist genocide or other crimes of Nazis or Communists will be punished with a prison term of six months to three years.
 In 1992, Barbara Harff wrote that no Communist country or governing body had been convicted of genocide.
-In his 1999 foreword to The Black Book of Communism, Martin Malia wrote: "Throughout the former Communist world, moreover, virtually none of its responsible officials has been put on trial or punished.
-Indeed, everywhere Communist parties, though usually under new names, compete in politics."

 In August 2007, Arnold Meri, an Estonian Red Army veteran and cousin of former Estonian president Lennart Meri, faced charges of genocide by Estonian authorities for participating in the deportations of Estonians in Hiiumaa during 1949.
 Meri denied the accusation, characterizing them as politically motivated defamation, stating: "I do not consider myself guilty of genocide."
 The trial was halted when Meri died on 27 March 2009 at the age of 89.